treb logo treb logo

 Creative Hands Custom Blinds and Window Treatments for wood shop usage, machine storage for most of our collapsible trebuchets, and help with constructing all of our pouches since Jeckyl and Hyde.

-Wickham Farms, who was very helpful in finding us ideal test ammunition (pumpkins) at the last minute before the 2010 World Championships, and who helped us out further in 2011 by growing some particularly hurling-friendly breeds of pumpkins.
-We sent them flying over 2000 feet!
+Wickham Farms, who was very helpful in finding us ideal test ammunition (pumpkins) at the last minute before the 2010 World Championships, and who has helped us out ever since by growing some particularly hurling-friendly breeds of pumpkins.
+We send them flying well over 2000 feet!

 Thanks also to all others that have donated, time, materials, and even money to the team.
 A further thanks to those that helped out in other ways.
 Most of these are listed on the left.